Puppysin/Puppysin/README.md

 i am VERY happy with my fiance and other queer platonic partners, please do NOT genuinely flirt with me, jokes are fine, but if you genuinely try to flirt with me I will block you.
 Im also very honest, if I feel disrespected or uncomfortable I will let you know immediately and communicate it, I expect the same in return!
 I am an Aphrodite Devotee, or at least a starting one, I am also poly, pan, and aroace.
 I am also currently in a psychosis, suffer from AudHD, Bipolar, schizophrenia, and all sorts of other shit I couldn't be bothered to look into, please be wary of that when interacting/trying to befriend me.
 <img width="1200" height="70" alt="fandoms" src="https://github.com/user-attachments/assets/82a10f53-514e-4a95-9583-b04cee1b6ef4" />
-Games: Cult of The Lamb, | Roblox; Forsaken, Phighting, Royal High, Creatures of Sonaria, Asylum Life, Dandys World, WAAPP, Mermaid Isle |  Path of Titans, Slime Rancher, Stardew Valley, Madness Combat; Project Nexus, Costume Quest, The Freak Circus, Welcome Dear Human, Subnautica, BaTIM, FNaF, REPO, A Date With Death, ERROR143, Lethal Company, The Isle, The Wings of Dawn, Undertale/Deltarune, South of Midnight, STRAY,
+Games: Cult of The Lamb, | Roblox; Forsaken, Phighting, Royal High, Creatures of Sonaria, Asylum Life, Dandys World, WAAPP, Mermaid Isle |  Path of Titans, Slime Rancher, Stardew Valley, Madness Combat; Project Nexus, Costume Quest, The Freak Circus, Welcome Dear Human, Subnautica, BaTIM, FNaF, REPO, A Date With Death, ERROR143, Lethal Company, The Isle, The Wings of Dawn, Undertale/Deltarune, South of Midnight, STRAY, more that I can't remember right now.

-Shows: Transformers shows, She-Ra, Voltron, Big Top Burger, Pokemon, BOLT, Mune, Avatar franchise, TMNT franchise, Madness Combat( which, I guess is a show and a game so it's here twice like transformers ), South Park,
+Shows: Transformers shows, She-Ra, Voltron, Big Top Burger, Pokemon, BOLT, Mune, Avatar franchise, TMNT franchise, Madness Combat( which, I guess is a show and a game so it's here twice like transformers ), South Park, more that I can't remember right now.

-Books/Comics/Webtoons: Wings of Fire, Warrior cats, Transformers comics,
+Books/Comics/Webtoons: Wings of Fire, Warrior cats, Transformers comics, more that I can't remember rightnow.
 <img width="2048" height="400" alt="tumblr_d30e565e243a01f846b560dfca762a42_22a3019b_2048" src="https://github.com/user-attachments/assets/38f847d0-b9ed-4504-a2b0-217fe9730006" />